 We’ve been in training

-I’m writing this on the morning after the world has once again downshifted into some seriously dark who-knows-what sort of future—one that’s too big for even me, an historically expert bypasser, famed acrobat in the art of It’s All Going to Be OK, to find any purchase, anything to point to to say “look!
+I’m writing this on the morning after the US has once again downshifted into some seriously dark who-knows-what sort of future—one that’s too big for even me, an historically expert bypasser, famed acrobat in the art of It’s All Going to Be OK, to find any purchase, anything to point to to say “look!
 It’s fine.”

 It’s not.
 Of course it’s not.

-Walking around the world yesterday, though, in the last moments of the Before Times (this round of them anyway) I did notice the ways folks have been working to stay in the light.
+Walking around yesterday, though, in the last moments of the Before Times (this round of them anyway) I did notice the ways folks have been working to stay in the light.
 Not in falsely hopeful or cheerful or naively determined ways, but in the more grounded ways we’ve learned over these recent years.

 Yes, learned